dwkim78/upsilon/README.md

 ```

 This removes fluctuated data points in magnitudes.
-By default, UPSILoN removes fluctuated data points with 3 sigma-threshold with one iteration.
+By default, the module removes fluctuated data points
+with 3 sigma-threshold with one iteration.

 Note: UPSILoN can extract features from any light curves having arbitrary number of
 data points.
 Nevertheless, for the best classification quality,
-we recommend to use light curves with more than ~100 data points.
+we recommend to use light curves with more than ~100 data points
+that have been observed more than three months.

 ### Extracting Features